-- St Ethelbert's Catholic Primary School and Nursery will do all we reasonably can to limit children's exposure to online risks through school provided IT systems and will ensure that appropriate filtering and monitoring systems are in place. - If pupils or staff discover unsuitable sites or material, they are required to: turn off monitor/screen and report the concern immediately to a member of staff.
-The school will report the URL of the site to technical staff. - Our leadership team and relevant staff have an awareness and understanding of the filtering and monitoring provisions in place, manage them effectively and know how to escalate concerns when identified. - All users will be informed that use of our systems can be monitored, and that monitoring will be in line with data protection, human rights, and privacy legislation. - Filtering breaches or concerns identified through our monitoring approaches will be recorded and reported to the DSL who will respond as appropriate.

-- Any access to material believed to be illegal will be reported immediately to the relevant agencies, such as the Internet Watch Foundation and the police. - When implementing appropriate filtering and monitoring, St Ethelbert's Catholic Primary School and Nursery will ensure that "over blocking" does not lead to unreasonable restrictions as to what children can be taught with regards to online teaching and safeguarding. - Whilst filtering and monitoring is an important part of our online safety responsibilities, it is only one part of St Ethelbert's Catholic Primary School and Nursery approach to online safety. - Pupils will use appropriate search tools, apps and online resources as identified by staff, following an informed risk assessment. - o Internet use will be supervised by staff as appropriate to pupils age and ability. - Pupils will be directed to use age/ability appropriate online resources and tools by staff.
+- Thurnham C of E Infant School will do all we reasonably can to limit children's exposure to online risks through school provided IT systems and will ensure that appropriate filtering and monitoring systems are in place. - If pupils or staff discover unsuitable sites or material, they are required to turn off monitor/screen, report the concern immediately to a member of staff, report the URL of the site to technical staff/services. - Our leadership team and relevant staff have an awareness and understanding of the filtering and monitoring provisions in place, manage them effectively and know how to escalate concerns when identified. - All users will be informed that use of our systems can be monitored, and that monitoring will be in line with data protection, human rights, and privacy legislation. - Filtering breaches or concerns identified through our monitoring approaches will be recorded and reported to the DSL who will respond as appropriate. - Any access to material believed to be illegal will be reported immediately to the relevant agencies, such as the Internet Watch Foundation and the police. - When implementing appropriate filtering and monitoring, Thurnham C of E Infant School will ensure that "over blocking" does not lead to unreasonable restrictions as to what children can be taught with regards to online teaching and safeguarding. - Whilst filtering and monitoring is an important part of our online safety responsibilities, it is only one part of Thurnham C of E Infant School's approach to online safety - Pupils will use appropriate search tools, apps and online resources as identified by staff, following an informed risk assessment. - Internet use will be supervised by staff as appropriate to pupils age and ability. - Pupils will be directed to use age/ability appropriate online resources and tools by staff.